General Purpose Epoxy Resin

 #3 Hardener: 75°F (25°C)

 General Purpose Epoxy Resin is a hazardous product.
-Check the shipping options on the order form for details on shipping hazardous items.
+Check the shipping options page for details on shipping hazardous items.
 For additional information, refer to the General Purpose Epoxy Resin Safety Data Sheet.

 You will need a PDF reader to view these links, you can download Acrobat Reader for free from Adobe’s website.